lhthien09/ExplainableAI_Healthcare/README.md

 **Metric**:  out-of-sample area under the curve (AUC).

+There are some noted work related to this study of proposing some groundbreaking ML models:
+-  Optimal classification tree [1]{Bertsimas, D., Kung, J., Trichakis, N., Wang, Y., Hirose, R., Vagefi, P.: Development and validation of an optimized prediction of mortality for candidates awaiting liver transplantation.Am.
+J. Transplantat.
+19, 1109–1118 (2018)}
+- Logistic Regression and gradient-boosting ensembles with decision trees [2](Byrd J., Balakrishnan S., Jiang X., Lipton Z.C.
+(2021) Predicting Mortality in Liver Transplant Candidates.
+In: ShabanNejad A., Michalowski M., Buckeridge D.L. (eds) Explainable AI in Healthcare and Medicine.
+Studies in Computational Intelligence, vol 914.
+Springer, Cham. https://doi.org/10.1007/978-3-
+030-53352-631)

+The outcomes from those study are slightly better in term of higher AUC than the traditional MELDScore model.
+But the question turns out to be, in the phase of deployment those models, is the model trust-worthy?
+Is the model being fair between ethnicity or gender?
+Do the important features taken after first model training cycle go alongside with domain knowledge from medical doctors?
+For single new instance, will the implemented model perform well?
+With the hope of replying those questions, we will try to reproduce the results from their study then apply XAI Methods to partially answers those questions.

 ## References:
 - Bertsimas, D., Kung, J., Trichakis, N., Wang, Y., Hirose, R., Vagefi, P.: Development and validation of an optimized prediction of mortality for candidates awaiting liver transplantation.Am.
 J. Transplantat.
 19, 1109–1118 (2018)
 - Byrd J., Balakrishnan S., Jiang X., Lipton Z.C.
 (2021): Predicting Mortality in Liver Transplant Candidates.
 In Shaban-Nejad A., Michalowski M., Buckeridge D.L. (eds) Explainable AI in Healthcare and Medicine.
 Studies in Computational Intelligence, vol 914.
 Springer, Cham.